 – Bo Rode Hansen, CEO

-Detailed analyses suggests the market for Scandion Oncology’s products to be more than EUR 4 billion annually.
-We believe our patents could be attractive for larger pharmaceutical companies to combine with their existing cancer treatments.
+Detailed analyses suggest the market for Scandion Oncology’s products to be more than EUR 4 billion annually.